-Pasadena Star-News had the article posted just three hours after the press conference was over.
-Janette does quick work!
+The Pasadena Star-News had an article posted online just three hours after the press conference was over.
+Janette Williams does quick work!

 Many thanks to Joy Guihama and other staff at Pasadena Public Health Department for their assistance in the logistics, creating the fact sheet that was part of the press kit and providing these photos!